Neil Peart: Retirement

-However, Geddy Lee clarified his bandmate was quoted out of context, and suggested Peart was simply taking a break, "explaining his reasons for not wanting to tour, with the toll that it's taking on his body."

-Peart had been suffering from chronic tendinitis and shoulder problems.
-In January 2018, Alex Lifeson confirmed that Rush is "basically done".
+Geddy Lee clarified his bandmate was quoted out of context, and suggested Peart was simply taking a break, "explaining his reasons for not wanting to tour, with the toll that it's taking on his body."
+However, in January 2018, Alex Lifeson confirmed that Rush was "basically done".
 Peart remained friends with his former bandmates.

 Death

 Peart died from glioblastoma, an aggressive form of brain cancer, on January 7, 2020, in Santa Monica, California.
 He had been diagnosed three and a half years earlier, and the illness was a closely guarded secret in Peart's inner circle until his death.
 His family made the announcement on January 10.